diondokter/device-driver/book/src/intro.md

 device.foo().write(|reg| reg.set_value_1(GeneratedEnum::B)).unwrap();
 ```

-We instantly get a nice and familiar API.
+Instantly we get a nice and familiar API.
 There's a bunch more features to discover, so read on!

 ## The old ways